avi9664/tp/README.md

 ## How to run on your local computer:
 - Run `mainApp.py` to start the app!
 - before pressing "Play Game", click on "Load Data" and load a .csv file.
+The app may freeze for a moment while it's loading the .csv's;
-The .csvs themselves, which are downloaded through `pyrosm`, may have strange bits of data that make the game crash.
+- The .csvs themselves, which are downloaded through `pyrosm`, may have strange bits of data that make the game crash.
 That's on the modules, not me.
 - on that note, please don't add any of your own funny csvs into this folder unless they were created through the `loadData` function.
 The game may read your csv by accident because of how the `glob` module works. (side note: I like the name glob.
 It's a funny name :D)